Heat–Knicks rivalry: 2012 Eastern Conference first round

 The media tried to hype up this series as rivalry, but it fell flat, effectively ending any notion of rivalry beyond the 1999 season.
 The Heat easily defeated the Knicks in Game 1 by 33 points.
 Game 2 was a much closer affair but the Heat still won by 10 points.
 In Game 3 in MSG, the Heat found themselves on the wrong end in the first half, trailing by as much as 11 points, before closing in the half with a 7–0 run.
 The Heat led by 2 after the third quarter.
 However, LeBron James quickly sparked an 8–0 run to start the fourth quarter, giving them a 10-point lead.
 The Knicks never recovered.
 James himself outscored the Knicks in the fourth, 17–14.
 By losing Game 3, the Knicks set a new league record by losing 13 straight playoff games, their last win coming April 29, 2001, in their series versus the Toronto Raptors.
 Game 4 was different from the first three games.
 In the third, Baron Davis injured himself.
 He left the court on a stretcher.
 However, led by Carmelo Anthony, who scored 41 points, the Knicks prevented a sweep, 89–87, as Wade missed the potential series-winning three-pointer at the buzzer.
 In Game 5, the Knicks started strong but it was all Miami the rest of the way.
 The Heat led by 11 at the end of the first half.
 The Heat never squandered the lead the rest of the way, effectively sealing the game and the series with a three-pointer by Shane Battier that gave the Heat a 14-point lead with a minute left in the game.
 The Knicks were led by Anthony's 35.
 Amar'e Stoudemire, meanwhile, was plagued by foul trouble.
 He fouled out with about 4 minutes left in the game.
 The Heat would go on to win the 2012 NBA Finals against the Oklahoma City Thunder.

-2023 playoffs
+2023 Еastern Conference semifinals

 The Heat and Knicks faced each other in the 2023 Еastern Conference semifinals.
 It was the first playoff series that New York held home-court advantage against Miami, thanks to their regular season record against the Heat’s record.
-The Heat started off the series by stealling Game 1 at MSG 108–101.
+The Heat started off the series by stealing Game 1 at MSG 108–101.
 The Knicks then answered back with a 111–105 victory in Game 2.
 Miami responded by winning Games 3 and 4 105–86 and 109–101 respectively to take a commanding 3–1 series lead.
 New York won Game 5 112–103 to make it 3–2, but Miami closed them out in Game 6, 96–92, to advance to the Eastern Conference finals.